blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/005-register-pool.md

 ***

 ## Step 7 - Submit the certificates
-Build the transaction and sign it to submit both the `pool.cert` and the `deleg.cert`
+Build and sign the transaction to submit both the `pool.cert` and the `deleg.cert`.

 ### Step 7.1 - Query the current slot
 ```